This article was updated 03/29/2024

 Good copywriting not only reflects your companyโs core values, but it also speaks directly to your target audience and creates a lasting impact on them, steering them toward connecting with your brand and engaging in the action you want them to take.

 Following this concept can be a somewhat tricky balancing act, but when deftly executed, it can yield far more positive returns to your business.
+For small business owners, quality copywriting is fundamental in crafting relatable and informative content that resonates with their target audiences.

 While itโs certainly important to tell your target audience about your companyโs history, values, achievements, and accolades, itโs crucial that youโre consistently keeping their needs and interests at the forefront of your focus.
 Remember that quote from our olโ pal Howard Gossage near the top of this page? โPeople read what interests them.โ